-The goal of this section is the study of the dynamics of \eqref{2d} when $|c| \to +\infty$.
+The aim of this section is the study of the dynamics of \eqref{2d} when $|c| \to +\infty$.
 Many results concerning the asymptotic behaviour of the solution of the FN model as $|c|\to +\infty$ are available in the literature -- see \cite{fitzhughbook, 2D, connections}.
 Our concern is to match these results with the local bifurcation study performed in Section \ref{sec3}.
 We are particularly interested in \textbf{Cases A} and \textbf{B} whose results have been described in Theorems \ref{th:main1} and \ref{Th3.8}.
-By changing the time scale of \eqref{2d}, considering \(\tau \to t/c\) and \(\varepsilon \to 1/c^2,\) we obtain an equivalent version of \eqref{2d} as follows (written with respect to the \emph{slow time} $\tau$):
+By changing the time scale of \eqref{2d}, taking into account \(\tau= t/c\) and \(\varepsilon = 1/c^2,\) we get an equivalent form for \eqref{2d} as follows (written with respect to the \emph{slow time} $\tau$):